joescii/lift-jetty-cluster/README.md

 Run the script.

 ### Observing How Jetty Utilizes SQL
-Once the server boots, you can see jetty built two tables:
+Once the server boots, the curious developer can see jetty built two tables:
 ```text
 mysql> use lift_sessions;
 Database changed